Marshall vs. Florida International NCAA Football Odds, Plays and Insights | October 30, 2021

 - The Thundering Herd have been favored by 21.5 points or more one time this season and have not covered the spread in any of them.

-- Marshall is 2-2 against the spread and 3-1 overall in games when it scores more than 36.4 points.
+- Marshall is 2-2 against the spread and 3-1 overall this season when the team notches more than 36.4 points.

 - In games that Marshall picks up more than 488.9 yards, the team is 0-3 against the spread and 1-2 overall.